baallan/distribution/gendersTutorial.md

 Most notable is the generated configuration script all-config.local (or all-config.agg).

 On large production systems, be sure to configure as ldmsd_dbg=CRITICAL or ERROR to avoid flooding log systems.

+If insufficient memory errors occur (a "specify -m" suggestion appears in the log), then
+* make the mem_res attribute larger for the node with the error
+* set ldmsd_dbg=DEBUG for the same node.
+* run the configuration.
+* stop ldmsd and examine the logs for the mm_stat DEBUG message appearing at exit.
+* set the mem_res value to the bytes+holes value x fudge_factore.
+A fudge of 1.2 to 2.0 is typical.

+The ldmsaggd_mem_res attribute also applies to data collectors (in spite of its name held over from ldms v2).
+Typically there it is used to reduce the memory reservation rather than expand it.

 ## Scaling ldmsd